gamer0mega/bwplacebadapple/README.md

 # Configuration

-For configuring the script to your needs, change the variables on the top of the script variable | type | description | default
+For configuring the script to your needs, change the variables at the top of the script variable | type | description | default
 * targetWidth | number | Image width on the canvas |  100
 * targetHeight | number | Image height on the canvas | 90